-However, led by a fine display from forward Neymar, Luiz Felipe Scolari's men earned a comfortable win in their first warm-up fixture in Goiana.
+However, led by a fine display from forward Neymar, Luis Felipe Scolari's men earned a comfortable win in their first warm up fixture in Goiana.

-Neymar then turned provider for the third with an excellent assist for Hulk, who produced an expert finish, with substitute Willian rounding off the scoring late on.
+Neymar then turned provider for the third with an excellent assist for Hulk, who produced an expert finish, with substitute Willian rounding off the scoring late.

-Brazil had further chances for a fifth, but had to settle for the four-goal triumph and will now prepare for Friday's encounter with Serbia, their last before their tournament begins against Croatia next week.
+Brazil had further chances for a fifth, but had to settle for the four-goal triumph and will now prepare for Friday's encounter with Serbia, its last before its tournament begins against Croatia next week.

 After a frustrating opening, a moment of quality from Neymar sparked the game into life in the 27th minute.

-Buoyed by the goal Brazil went in search of an immediate second and Neymar showed a neat bit of skill on the left before clipping a ball into the area that Fred failed to make clean contact with.
+Buoyed by the goal Brazil went in search of an immediate second, and Neymar showed a neat bit of skill on the left before clipping a ball into the area that Fred failed to hit cleanly.

-Brazil were now in complete control, and they deservedly had a second five minutes before the break when Dani Alves hit an angled drive from the right-edge of the box that found the far corner.
+Brazil was now in complete control, and it deservedly had a second five minutes before the break when Alves hit an angled drive from the right edge of the box that found the far corner.

-Neymar continued to torment, first providing a pin-point cross for Fred who made a hash of the close-range header, before seeing a left-foot shot well saved.
+Neymar continued to torment, first providing a pin-point cross for Fred who made a hash of the close-range header, before seeing a left-footed shot well saved.

-Panama had created little at the other end but Roberto Nurse forced Julio Cesar into action just before the hour mark, the goalkeeper springing to his left to prevent his looping header.
+Panama had created little at the other end, but Roberto Nurse forced Julio Cesar into action just before the hour mark, the goalkeeper springing to his left to stop his looping header.